 Therapeutic doses of this powerful combo generally start at 50 mg caffeine and 100 mg L-Theanine, which explains why simply drinking tea doesn’t deliver with the same impact as nootropic caffeine + L-theanine in supplement form.
-The amount of both components per cup of tea varies greatly depending on the type of tea used and how it was brewed, and consuming enough high-quality tea to get L-theanine in psychoactive amounts would be a time-consuming, expensive, and uncertain means of realizing significant cognitive benefits.
+The quantity of each component per cup of tea varies greatly depending on the type of tea used and how it was brewed, and consuming enough high-quality tea to get L-theanine in psychoactive amounts would be a time-consuming, expensive, and uncertain means of realizing significant cognitive benefits.

 Fortunately, caffeine + L-theanine is also available in premeasured capsules, delivering the right dosages in the right ratio.
 Sometimes referred to as “the people’s stack” because of its low price and near-universal availability, this combo is safe, effective, very well tolerated, and considered a good addition to most nootropic regimens as well as an excellent introduction to the world of nootropics.

 Can a mushroom make your mood better?
 Is a fungus capable of preventing cognitive decline, alleviating anxiety, and defusing depression?
 Both modern research and centuries of traditional medical wisdom about Lion’s Mane Mushroom suggest that the answer is an emphatic yes.